gargshi/writer-copilot-ai/README.md

 ## How It Works

-1. User provides story parameters
+1. User creates a session and provides story parameters
-2. Flask backend builds a structured prompt
-3. Request is sent to local LLM (via LM Studio)
-4. Response is streamed back in real time
+2. AI generates multiple plot options
+3. User selects a plot
+4. AI generates a story based on the selected plot
+5. Story can be extended via streaming (feature_being_rewritten)
-5. Drafts are saved locally for persistence
+6. Session is saved locally for reuse (feature_being_enhanced)

 ---

 ## Privacy & Offline Design

 * No external API calls required
+* All processing happens locally
-* All data stays on your machine
+* Data never leaves your machine

-* Drafts are stored locally
+Ideal for:

-* Ideal for privacy-conscious writers
+* Privacy-conscious writers
+* Offline environments
+* Experimenting with local LLMs

 ---

 ## Current Limitations

-* No authentication (single-user, offline design)
+* Single-user system (no authentication)
 * File-based storage (no database yet)
-* Basic UI (focused on functionality first)
-* Depends on locally running LLM
+* UI is functional but not fully polished
+* Output quality depends on selected local model
+* No cloud sync

 ---

-## Future Improvements
+## Roadmap

+Planned improvements:

+* Plot-to-story consistency improvements
-* Story structuring assistance (plot, arcs, pacing)
+* Story structuring tools (acts, pacing, arcs)
-* Writing feedback & suggestions (not just generation)
-* Draft tagging & organization
+* Session tagging and organization
-* Version history
+* Version history per session
 * Plugin-style writing tools (dialogue enhancer, tone shifter)
 * Optional cloud sync
+* Story continuation is being reworked.
+* Session persistence is being enhanced.

 ---

 ## Vision

-This project is not just about generating text;
-it aims to become a **true writing companion** that helps users improve their storytelling skills over time.
+Writer Copilot aims to become a structured AI writing system, not just a generator—helping users think in plots, explore ideas, and build better stories step by step.

 ---

 ## Contributing

-Feel free to fork and experiment.
-Suggestions and improvements are welcome!
+Feel free to fork, experiment, and build on top of this project.

+Suggestions and improvements are always welcome.

 ---